Ankyloglossia in Children

 If your child is having trouble

-breastfeeding, your healthcare provider may recommend working with a breastfeeding
+breastfeeding, the healthcare provider may advise working with a breastfeeding

 specialist.
 If that doesn’t work, your child may need to have a surgical procedure.